annebrown/docs-pub/docs/tech/langs/markdown/lifeparticle-cheatsheet.md

 ---
-title: Markdown
+title: LifeParticle Cheatsheet
-description: Testing Markdown
+description: Ultimate Markdown Cheatsheet
 tags:
-  - Markdown
+  - Cheatsheet
 ---

 ## Description

 {{ description }}

+Source: `README.md`, from <https://github.com/lifeparticle/Markdown-Cheatsheet.git>

 ## Markdown Test Page

-Source: `README.md`, from <https://github.com/lifeparticle/Markdown-Cheatsheet.git>, with mods for use on this site (e.g. h1, alerts, TOC and other list indentent size, format...).
+Source:

+Mods for use on this site:

+- /h1/h2/
+- updated alerts to new fmt
+- TOC indents /2/4/ and other list indents /2/4/

 <a name="top"></a>